juliemr/webdriverjs-retry/README.md

 /**
  * @param fn The function to execute.
 The entire contents of the function
  *     will be retried.
- * @param timeout The total time to wait for this test to pass.
+ * @param opt_timeout The total time to wait for this test to pass.
 If the timeout
  *     is exceeded and the code is erroring, throw that error.
  * @param opt_sleep Time to sleep between retries.
 Defaults to 100ms.
  */
-retry(fn, timeout, opt_sleep)
+retry.run(fn, opt_timeout, opt_sleep)
 ```

 In your test